PotatoKingTheVII/b64-Case-Bruteforce/README.md

-# b64-Case-Bruteforce
+##  b64-Case-Bruteforce
-Bruteforce b64 that has lost case
+Lists all combinations from case that fall within the ascii 32 to 126 range